Skip to content

 • This provides some form of service discovery

 • All agents need to know how to reach the DNS endpoint.
-This is done via the running agent and using dnsmsq to populate a configuration enabling the host to perform DNS lookups to the running agent on that node on port 8600.
-This is configured via the recipe gitlab-server::dnsmasq_consul
+This is done via the running agent and configuring systemd-resolved to perform DNS lookups for the .consul domain to the running agent on that node on port 8600.
+This is configured via the recipe gitlab-server::systemd-resolved_consul

 • All agents that need to perform a DNS lookup for services will have this enabled.
-This consists mostly of anything running requiring access to postgres.
+This consists mostly of anything running requiring access to PostgreSQL.

-• Kubernetes deploys the Consul Server Cluster as a StatefulSet with a minimum replica count of 5.
+• Kubernetes deploys the Consul Server Cluster as a StatefulSet with a replica count of 3 (pre, ops, db-benchmarking) or 5 (gstg, gprd).

 • Kubernetes deploys the Consul Client agent as a DaemonSet such that it gets deployed onto all nodes

-• The Consul Helm chart also provides a DNS service (consul-gl-consul-dns.consul.svc.cluster.local:53) and this service is configured with internalTrafficPolicy: local.
-This means that any DNS queries from web/api/git/etc pods that use the above endpoint should end up using their local Consul agent.
+• The Consul Helm chart also provides a DNS service (consul-gl-consul-dns.consul.svc.cluster.local:53), this service is configured with internalTrafficPolicy: Cluster and configured as the resolver for the domain .service.consul in kube-dns.
+This means that DNS queries from any pods for this domain will use any Consul client or server node.

-• Both k8s Clients and Servers are configured via k8s-workloads/gitlab-helmfiles
+• Both Kubernetes clients and servers are configured via k8s-workloads/gitlab-helmfiles

 No testing of performance for this service has ever been performed.
 This service was pushed into place prior to recognition for the need to test this.